Recommended tire pressure for Nissan Murano

 What is the recommended tire pressure for Nissan Murano?

 Recommended tire pressure for Nissan Murano is determined by the manufacturer based on your vehicle's characteristics and original equipment tire sizes.
-Select your Nissan Murano year to get recommended tire inflation for Nissan Murano tires.
+Select your Nissan Murano year to get recommended tire inflation pressures for Nissan Murano tires.

 How to check Nissan Murano tire pressure?